zuchurros/e-kart-display/README.md

 # SUMMER PROJECT 2025

-designing a digital speedometer for e kart
+designing a digital speedometer for e kart with raspberry pi

 Software used = FreeCAD, PyCharm